lanl/nuDustC/README.md

 ### Data Files
 *sizeDist_file*: This describes the size distribution for the model.
 Each cell is described in one line.
 Each line is an array of size distributions of grain species in the order specified in the header line.

 *environment_file*: This contains the trajectory data for each timestep.
 The time is specified on a single line.
-Below, each cell is described in a single line: cell_ID, temperature (K), volume(cm^3), density(g/cm^3), pressure (Ba), velocity (cm/s), radius (cm).
+Below, each cell is described in a single line: cell_ID, temperature (K), volume (cm^3), density(g/cm^3), pressure (Ba), velocity (cm/s), radius (cm).

 *network_file*: This includes the chemical network of grain reactions.
-Each grain species takes up one line in this order: reactants, "->", products, "|", key species, Gibb's free energy 'A' term (A/10^4 K), Gibb's free energy 'B' term, surface energy of the condensate (ergs/cm^2), radius of condensate (angstroms).
+Each grain species takes up one line in this order: reactants, "->", products, "|", key species, Gibbs free energy 'A' term (A/10^4 K), Gibbs free energy 'B' term, surface energy of the condensate (ergs/cm^2), radius of condensate (angstroms).

 *abundance_file*: This lists the names of gas species in the header.
 Each cell has one line listing: cell ID and number density for each gas species.